LucaBigi/Spacecraft-collision-avoidance/README.md

   - Graphs and result tables
   - Pseudocode and detailed model explanations

 **NOTE**: The thesis document is written in Italian.
-However, graphs, tables, and pseudocode are in English, making the technical content accessible to non-Italian speakers.
+However, graphs and tables are in English, making the technical content accessible to non-Italian speakers.

 ---